 Beer is a drink made from grain, such as barley, corn, malts, oats, rice, rye, or wheat, that has been fermented with yeast.
 This fermentation process produces alcohol.
 The flavor is attained by adding a mixture of herbs, spices, and fruit.
 Although the alcohol content differs from beer to beer, it is a unique mixture of grains and flavoring that makes each beer different.

 The nutritional value of beer can varies significantly between the different types of beer.
-A light beer can have less than 100 calories, and a craft beer can have upwards of 500 calories.
-The calories are from mostly the alcohol and carbohydrate content.
+Light beer can have less than 100 calories, and craft beer can have upwards of 500 calories.
+The calories are from mostly alcohol and carbohydrate content.
 In general, the thicker and darker beers are higher in alcohol and carbohydrates, so they tend to have more calories.